It is the spirit who gives life. The flesh profits nothing. The words that I speak to you are spirit, and are life. John 6:63

 whom he has redeemed from the hand of the adversary,

-3 And gathered out of the lands,
+3 and has gathered from the lands,

 from the east and from the west,